wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

+= 2.5.2 =
+* Minor bug fix.
+When user has exactly one form and admin page auto-loads that form's data, the editor plugin did not know which form to edit.

 = 2.5.1 =
 * Now "headers" option on [cfdb-table] and [cfdb-datatable] allow you to change column header display names, e.g [cfdb-table form="form1" headers="ext_field1=First Name,ext_field2=Last Name"]
 * Can now query multiple forms at once in short codes, e.g. [cfdb-table form="form1,form2"]